 The breakdown of the Process: Replication

 Before cells can successfully divide and form progeny cells, they must first duplicate the information contained in their DNA.
 This process must occur to allow for future cells to be able to operate and sustain life.
 This cellular function is difficult because of the extreme complexity of the double helices of DNA.
 For instance, a single strand of DNA is composed of subunits called nucleotides and each strand of DNA can be comprised of over one hundred million nucleotide subunits.
 Nucleotides are the basic structural units of DNA.
-In order for DNA to be replicated it must first be split from its double helix formation into two strands.
+In order for DNA to be replicated, it must first be split from its double helix formation into two strands.
 An enzyme known as helicase accomplishes the splitting of the DNA molecule.
 DNA polymerase travels to DNA and sits atop the double helix.
 This enzyme then starts to make its way down the molecule slowly, moving from nucleotide to nucleotide on the two strands of DNA.
 As the DNA polymerase enzyme makes its way down the DNA strands it reads all nucleotides on both strands of DNA.
 The DNA polymerase uses one strand of DNA like blueprints in order to make a new strand of DNA.
 The newly synthesizes strand of DNA that is being synthesized is referred to as the lagging strand.
 The lagging strand is then reassembled by ligase forming a new double helix of DNA that contains one parent strand and one newly assembled strand of DNA..

 When DNA is being prepared for replication, the two individual strands of DNA must first be unwound out of their double helix formation into two separate strands.
 In order to keep the two strands of DNA unwound, an enzyme known as helicase will not only break the bonds holding the two strands of DNA together, but, helicase will also add place holder proteins to the split DNA strands to ensure that the strands do not reassemble with one another.
 Working harmoniously with helicase, another enzyme, known as DNA topoisomerase, removes the twists and kinks from DNA by breaking the bonds of the DNA and then resealing the break.

 Prokaryotes have a unique pattern of replicating genetic information.
 Prokaryotic cells begin replication at a site known as the origin of replication.
-Since prokaryotic DNA is circular in nature replication begins at the origin of replication then begins replication in both directions circumventing the circle of DNA until the two processes reconvene back where they began their replication.
+Since prokaryotic DNA is circular in nature, replication begins at the origin of replication then begins replication in both directions circumventing the circle of DNA until the two processes reconvene back where they began their replication.
 It is important to note that prokaryotic replication occurs at rates much faster than those in eukaryotic cells.
 In fact, prokaryotic cells can replicate their genetic material at rates up to 100,000 nucleotides per minute.
 Eukaryotes on the other hand are only capable of achieving replication rates around 5,000 nucleotides per second.